HomeSite Map

 American Releases

-The official release of “It Won’t Be Long” in the US was on January 20th, 1964 on the historic album “Meet The Beatles!
-This album was released on compact disc on January 21st, 2014, both the stereo and mono mixes being contained on a single CD.
-A mono edition of the album on opaque blue vinyl was then released on November 22nd, 2024 for sale exclusively at Target stores.
-Since the song was never released as a single in either Britain or America and it received minimal exposure by The Beatles themselves, it forever remained an essential but often forgotten album track.
-Therefore it never appeared on any compilation or "greatest hits" package throughout the years.
-Nonetheless, the song did wind up in the homes of millions of Americans as the band had hoped, although this was as a cut on their first Capitol album.
+The official release of “It Won’t Be Long” in the US was on January 20th, 1964 on their historic album “Meet The Beatles!
+This LP was later released on compact disc on January 21st, 2014, both the stereo and mono mixes being contained on a single disc.
+A mono edition on opaque blue vinyl was released on November 22nd, 2024 for sale exclusively at Target stores.
+Since "It Won't Be Long" was never released as a single in the UK or the US and received minimal exposure by the group themselves, it forever remained an essential but often forgotten album track.
+Therefore it never appeared on any compilation or "greatest hits" package through the years.
+Nonetheless, this song did wind up in the homes of millions of Americans as The Beatles had hoped, although this was as a cut on their first Capitol album.

 Live Performances